 - Loosen the Panel: Gently tap the pry bar with a hammer to loosen the panel and work your way down.

-- Remove Nails: As you expose nails, use pliers to pull them out carefully.
+- Remove Nails: Use pliers to pull them out carefully as you expose nails.

 - Pull the Panel Away: After removing the nails, gently pull the panel away from the wall studs and dispose of it responsibly.